Cyber AssessValydex™by iFeelTech

 Preserve headers, logs, and approval artifacts.
 File an IC3 complaint as soon as possible (preferably same day) and coordinate with law enforcement guidance.

 For qualifying transfers, coordinate with your financial institution and law enforcement on any available recovery processes.
 Maintain reference numbers and contact logs from every escalation action.
+For a full incident response framework, see the cybersecurity incident response plan guide.

 Days 0-30